Dynatrace/Dynatrace-Config-Manager/README.md

 I made my code available to everyone, but this project is not stable for now.

+Error management is minimal, this should be fixed soon.

 It is not officially supported in any way by Dynatrace or myself.

 Use at your own risks.